-- You could possibly lose some clients.
-This may sound like a big deal but you'll see below why it really isn't something to worry about.
-Besides, any client that leaves you over price, wasn't really a good client to begin with.
+- You could lose some clients.
+This may sound like a big deal, but you'll see below why it isn't something to worry about.
+Besides, any client that leaves you over price wasn't a good client, to begin with.

 That's pretty much it for the cons.
 I even Googled the topic to see if I was missing something and nothing came up.
 There are no other cons to raising your rates.